lcavero/blog-ddd-cqrs-ha-example/README.md

 but recently I have experimented [problems](https://stackoverflow.com/questions/71311305/how-to-prevent-safari-from-dropping-the-authorization-header-when-following-a-sa) in other projects with Safari and the solution was add this trailing slash in my routes to evade Symfony redirection.
 This is fixed in last Safari updates but I am currently adding this slash to prevents old Safari clients can't request correctly.

+**Why are you using specification pattern with plain values?**
+Standard Specification pattern uses the Domain entity (DE) to validate invariants, however, this is impossible to apply to validate
+DE invariants because I am following the [Always-valid domain model](https://enterprisecraftsmanship.com/posts/always-valid-vs-not-always-valid-domain-model/) and I can't pass an invalid DE to the specification.
+I could simply use *if sentences* in the DE, but I need to do the same validations as input validations in the Application Layer, so...
+I decided to use a little different Specifications to validate plain values.
+Also, I added a validation context (only used in Application Layer) to return valid error messages to the Presentation Layer.